Some parts of this content are currently available in German only.

 In addition to the compulsory Specialist Theory, students can enrol for transdisciplinary required elective modules each semester.

-The Lucerne School of Art and Design’s interdisciplinary IDA Modules complete the curriculum.
+The Lucerne School of Design, Film and Art’s interdisciplinary IDA Modules complete the curriculum.

 Self-study